agenteo/agenteo.github.com/source/_drafts/2016-01-28-cognitive-overload-in-software-development.md

 In larger applications you can't have a single person keeping the whole system in long term memory so developers operate within an application silo and manage to avoid extraneous load **until they have to step out of the silo**.

+**Most languages provide a way to group files in modules--developers should use that and keep boundaries updated as the business logic evolves.**

-I believe the human brain is hardwired by thousand of years of labour and thinks if the application is big it must feel mentally painful to work on it.
-Some load is necessary but the extraneous load should and can be reduced at a minimum.
+I have a theory that the human brain is hardwired by thousand of years of labour and expects--almost craves--to feel mental fatigue when the application is big.
+I believe a fixed mindset foster that expectation.
+I think some load is necessary when developing software but the extraneous load should and can be reduced at a minimum.